react-native-maps/react-native-maps/docs/installation.md

 useLatestRenderer();
 ```

 `useLatestRenderer` returns a promise (on android) specifying the map renderer being used, either `'LATEST' | 'LEGACY'`.
+It can be called at any point to get the renderer that is being used, but it won't change it after the first map has been rendered.

 ---